kaillerareborn/kaillerareborn.github.io/README.md

 Our goal is to provide a comprehensive and curate list of documentation, resources and software.

-You can find us in the Discord server linked below, alternatively you can follow the Twitter account to receive alerts when new versions are released.
+You can find us in the Discord server linked below, alternatively you can follow the Twitter account.

 - [Discord](https://discord.gg/eRwtHDh)
 - [Twitter](https://twitter.com/Kaillera_Reborn)